 No matter the size or age of your swimming pool, the process of water testing is a big deal.
 The water balance can change quickly based on precipitation, windblown debris, and active pool use.
 A pool with “balanced water” has the proper levels of sanitizer, pH, alkalinity, calcium hardness, and stabilizer.

 Each of these factors protect the swimmers in your pool as well as the pool equipment.
 The only way to know the water levels in your pool are correct is by testing them frequently.
 When you test your pool water, you are able to make the right adjustments to balance these parameters.
 Continue reading to learn more about the different components of a balanced pool.

 Whether it’s splashes, bromine, or chlorine, the sanitizer is the fastest changing factor in keeping your pool water sparkling.
 It’s important to test your levels daily to determine how much or how little sanitizer should be added.
 If you add too little, algae and bacteria will grow.
 If you add too much, you can deteriorate the surface of your pool and risk chloramine formation.

 pH Pool Water Tests

 The second fastest changing measure in your pool is the pH.
-The pH of your pool ranges on a scale of 0 (highly basic) to 14 (highly acidic).
+The pH of your pool ranges on a scale of 0 (highly acidic) to 14 (highly basic).
 Your swimming pool pH level should be closer to the neutral range, which is between 7.2 and 7.4.

 Chlorine levels are most effective at lower pH ranges.
 In addition, your pools surface will be much safer from scaling at lower pH levels.
 If you allow the pH to fall below 7.0, the water becomes corrosive to equipment and pool surfaces.